-In February 2020, J.P.
-Morgan Asset Management outlined five global investment stewardship priorities.
-Engagement has commenced with a focus list of companies on these matters.
-The focus list companies are identified by the global Stewardship team, in collaboration with the investment managers and analysts, as those companies with material ESG risks.
-The global Stewardship team will lead proactive, frequent engagement with these companies to seek to resolve the ESG concerns we have.
-Whilst it is anticipated that the constituents of the list will change year on year, currently 16 Japanese companies are on the focus list, of which two are held in the Company's portfolio.
+In December 2022, J.P.
+Morgan Asset Management reviewed the five global investment stewardship priorities that had been identified in 2020 as posing the most significant long-term financial risks to its investments.
+Following the review, a new priority, natural capital and ecosystems was added.
+Issues include: the extraction of natural resources and their use in industrial production and other business activity; waste and recycling; the concept of the circular economy; and sustainable systems of production.
+Like climate risk over the past decade, we believe that natural capital and ecosystems will emerge as a key investment and stewardship consideration in the coming decade because of the potential impact on the long-term value of companies.
+Engagement has commenced with a focus list of companies that have been identified by the global Stewardship team, in collaboration with the investment managers and analysts, as those with material ESG risks.
+Whilst it is anticipated that the constituents will change year on year, currently 26 Japanese companies are on the list including, as of March 2023, six companies in the portfolio.
+The global Stewardship team will lead proactive, frequent engagement with these companies to seek to resolve our ESG concerns.
 This engagement is in addition to that undertaken more generally by the regional Stewardship team, investment managers and analysts in respect of companies in the portfolio, details of which are set out above and below.

-Recent ESG Engagement Topics
+Recent Corporate Engagement

 Regular contact with the investee companies is central to the investment process, and there is recognition of the importance of being an 'active' owner on behalf of shareholders.
-COVID-19 has meant that the opportunities for in-person meetings have been more limited since early 2020, although we have conducted engagements virtually, where feasible.